Assistant Professor, Strategic Management & Entrepreneurship, Director for the Center for Entrepreneurship and New Business

 I have over 20 years of industry experience.
 As a seriel entrepreneur, I have been blessed to have 7 startup ventures under my belt including 2 restaraunts, 1 medical consulting practice, 1 real estate development company, 1 medical components distributorship, 1 Angel investment group and a business accelerator.
 These successes (and failures) allow me to bring a fresh industrial perspective to the classroom.

 Faculty Advisor - Student Investment Club.
 Students from all majors gather one evening to week to research stocks, bonds and alternative investments.
 We actively manage over $6,000 of University Funds.
+Our goal is to invest in stable growth companies that will help us beat the Standard and Poor's 500 Index.

 Facilitator - Student Business Incubator.
 Throughout an 8 week program, I advise, mentor and direct entrepreneurial students seeking to build new ventures and become the innovators of tomorrow.
+This is the class that helps students experience what it is like to actually become entrepreneurs while they are here at Florida Tech.
+Over the past 3 years, almost a dozen successful ventures have launched through the Student Business Incubator.

 Benjamin, S.N.
 The Effects of Media Influence and Sensemaking on Innovation Adoption in the US Wind Industry